WELCOME STAFF AND READERS OF THE NORTH

 GUTS, INSPIRATION ARE SADLY LACKING

-and inspiration follow.
-But first it has to be perceived as a
+guts and inspiration follow.
+But first it has to be perceived

-Or what if some people perceive the challenge as a challenge for other
+challenge?
+Or what if some people perceive the challenge as a

-nobody has guts and inspiration, because people are either too
+which nobody has guts and inspiration, because people are either too

-afraid to acknowledge the challenge, or people naively believe that other
+afraid to acknowledge the challenge, or people naively believe that

 I wrote about guts and inspiration because I